Support our work ❤️

 Where: Olympia London, at the events and exhibition venue in West London (Kensington).

 Why go: A big week of talks, demos, and meeting new people.
-You'll feel it most around Olympia, plus all the fringe events.

 Quick Tips Before You Go: